jenkinsci/venafi-codesigning-plugin/README.md

 # venafi-codesigning-plugin

-This project is all about enabling Venafi Next-Gen CodeSigning within Jenkins through a community plugin.
+This project is all about enabling Venafi CodeSign Protect within Jenkins through a community plugin.